 7. Adjust Your Tax And Shipping Settings

-The next thing in the Shopify store checklist is about tax and shipping.
+The next thing in the Shopify checklist is about tax and shipping.
 Before you start your store, double-check your tax and shipping options.
 In particular, you may need to add sales tax depending on where your business and clients are located.

 Besides, If you don’t charge enough, you could unintentionally reduce your profits.